Beam-On-Graph: Simultaneous Channel Estimation for mmWave MIMO Systems with Multiple Users: The SWIFT Framework

 where $\hat{\bm{v}}^{(u,m)}$ is the $u$th user's estimate of the virtual channel vector, based upon all measurements obtained after $m$ time slots.
 Unfortunately, the general maximum likelihood estimator does not consider the sparsity of $\bm{v}^{(u)}$.
 It has been shown in \cite{tibshirani1996regression} that the Lasso outperforms maximum likelihood in sparse estimation by leveraging the inherent sparsity.
 From a probabilistic view, the Lasso estimator is equivalent to the maximum likelihood one under the assumption that the entries of the estimated vector follow a Laplace distribution \cite{huang2016approximate}.
 When it comes to our channel estimation problem, the Lasso estimator will solve the following problem

-where $|| \bm{y}^{(u)} - \sqrt{\frac{P}{R_{\!B\!S}}} \bm{A}^{(u,m)} \bm{v}||_2^2$ is the data-promoting term to ensure the estimate fits the observations, $|| \bm{v} ||_1$ is the sparsity-promoting term, which essentially reduces the number of non-zero values in the solution, and $\gamma$ balances the tradeoff between these two terms.
+where $|| \bm{y}^{(u)} - A_g \bm{A}^{(u,m)} \bm{v}||_2^2$ is the data-promoting term to ensure the estimate fits the observations, $|| \bm{v} ||_1$ is the sparsity-promoting term, which essentially reduces the number of non-zero values in the solution, and $\gamma$ balances the tradeoff between these two terms.
 However, finding optimal solutions to (\ref{Lasso}) generally becomes computationally expensive when the dimension of the estimated vector is sufficiently large.
 Motivated by this, generalized approximate message passing approximation (GAMP) solutions have been developed in \cite{rangan2011generalized} to approximate (\ref{Lasso}).

 The general idea of GAMP is to find the approximate solution to (\ref{Lasso}) by taking into consideration the channel statistics (e.g., sparsity).
 In \cite{rangan2011generalized}, GAMP is proposed for arbitrary channel statistics and characterized by two functions $g_{out}(*)$ and $g_{in}(*)$.
 These two functions essentially describe the statistics of the estimation input and output vectors.
 In our case, $g_{in}(*)$ describes estimation input which refers to our Bernoulli-Gaussian virtual channel vector with statistics described in (\ref{v_i_prob}).
 Similarly, $g_{out}(*)$ characterizes the estimation output which refers to the complex AWGN channel output vector with statistics described in (\ref{n_i_prob}).
 With these statistics, we can adopt the Bernoulli-Gaussian GAMP estimator described in \cite{vila2011expectation} to estimate the virtual channel vector $\bm{v}^{(u,m)}$.
+We assume that the statistics of the propagation paths, such as the average number and path gains, are known to the receiver.
+In practice, this could be obtained from previous rounds of channel estimation.
+In particular, as the average channel sparsity $\rho^{(u)}$ is only expected to vary over a large time-scale, (e.g., urban, rural) and could therefore be gradually updated over many channel realizations.

 Due to space limitation, we omit the detailed discussion of the GAMP algorithm and instead refer interested readers to \cite{rangan2011generalized,vila2011expectation}.
 For the completeness and reproducibility, we formally describe the Bernoulli-Gaussian GAMP estimator used in this paper in Algorithm 1.
 The GAMP estimator can be seen to iteratively update its estimate until it converges on a final output denoted by $\hat{\bm{v}}^{(u,m)}$.
 We use this estimate in the following sub-sections to give a complete description of SWIFT.